Acme Insurance

 Common Mistakes

-- Sharing Model Over-Engineering: Jumping straight to custom Apex sharing for agents when standard Account Teams or External Account Hierarchies would scale better.
+- Sharing Model Over-Engineering: Jumping straight to custom Apex sharing for agents when standard Account Teams or External Account Hierarchies scale better.

 Strong Patterns